phoenixvc/cognitive-mesh/docs/prds/06-identity-sovereignty/contextual-adaptive-agency-sovereignty-widget.md

 ### UI/UX Highlights

-- All errors, escalations, consent events look/function identically—no UI “drift.”
+- All errors, escalations, consent events look/function identically—no UI "drift."
 - Visual status and control are always above the fold; banners are never hidden by scroll or modal layering.
-- Policy explanations map to context—“Why is the agent blocked?”—in plain language.
+- Policy explanations map to context—"Why is the agent blocked?"—in plain language.
-- Accessibility first: all controls have clear focus states, high contrast, and ARIA tagging; a11y issues render a “panel disabled” UI and log a compliance event.
+- Accessibility first: all controls have clear focus states, high contrast, and ARIA tagging; a11y issues render a "panel disabled" UI and log a compliance event.

 ------------------------------------------------------------------------

 ## Narrative

-Jess, a knowledge worker, logs in to her organization’s mesh interface.
-She’s preparing a sensitive client report, knowing policy requires transparency on any AI assistance.
-The Agency Mode Banner at the top of her screen glows amber—her org has toggled “Consent-Required” mode for this task, due to the document’s sensitivity.
+Jess, a knowledge worker, logs in to her organization's mesh interface.
+She's preparing a sensitive client report, knowing policy requires transparency on any AI assistance.
+The Agency Mode Banner at the top of her screen glows amber—her org has toggled "Consent-Required" mode for this task, due to the document's sensitivity.

 She clicks the banner, pulling up the AAA Control Center.
-The Sovereignty Status Overlay informs her she retains authorship, with a small notice: “Any agent action needs your review.”
-As she tries summarizing a section, the Consent Modal smoothly slides in—showing the agent’s suggested output, its authority scope, and a clear approve/override choice.
-She toggles to the Policy Decision Table Viewer, confirming that current policy mapping (“high CIA score”) indeed necessitates this extra check.
+The Sovereignty Status Overlay informs her she retains authorship, with a small notice: "Any agent action needs your review."
+As she tries summarizing a section, the Consent Modal smoothly slides in—showing the agent's suggested output, its authority scope, and a clear approve/override choice.
+She toggles to the Policy Decision Table Viewer, confirming that current policy mapping ("high CIA score") indeed necessitates this extra check.

-Jess hits “Accept,” and the action completes.
+Jess hits "Accept," and the action completes.
 The mesh instantly logs every agentic step into the audit trail, and the overlays fade back to normal.
 Later, the admin Priya receives a dashboard alert that this widget will require migration next month—a deprecation banner is already in place to avoid surprises.
 Jess always feels in control; compliance gets a robust record; engineering can sleep knowing every scenario, mode, and panel was fully covered—no drift, no confusion, total trust.

 ------------------------------------------------------------------------